Neena Kulkarni: Career

 Neena has won a couple of Filmfare Awards Marathi for her roles in Bioscope and Mogara Phulala as Best Supporting Actress, and a filmfare Critics Award for Best Actress for Photo Prem.

 In Hindi cinema, she has acted in numerous successful films including Daag the fire, Nayak, Guru, Paheli, Hungama, Rann, Badal, bhootnath, Phir Bhi Dil Hai Hindustani, Hunterrr, Mere Yaar Ki Shaadi Hai, Hasee Toh Phasee, and Ghayal: Once Again.

 She is also known for her popular role in the television series Yeh Hai Mohabbatein which ran on star plus for 6-7 years at a stretch. she has also done a lot of TV shows in marathi where she played vital roles – one of them being Swarajya Janani Jijamata on sony marathi where she played the lead – Jijamata and the current show Yed Lagla Premache where she is fondly known as Jiji.
 Neena’s work on TV has been extensive since doordarshan days.
 She acted in some well known shows like – Chaal naavachi Vachaal Vasti, Saalsood, Nayak, Ank Ajoobe, ados pados.

 In the digital space, she earned acclaim for her role in the web series Breathe and in short films such as Cuddly, Maa, and Devi.
 And her latest work in ‘The Royals’ on Netflix.
 Her international work includes The Best Exotic Marigold Hotel, the French-language series Rani on France Deux, and the French feature film Noces, which premiered in Paris in 2017.

 In addition to her acting career, Neena Kulkarni is an accomplished writer.
 She penned a widely-read column titled Antarang in the Marathi daily Loksatta for over three years, which was later compiled into a published book.
 The book is doing its successful rounds of the 4th edition.
 Some of her marathi films with her offbeat yet adorable character roles are in the marathi films Kulkarni Chaukatla Deshpande by Gajendra Ahire, Pondicherry, directed by Sachin Kundalkar, and Medium Spicy, directed by Mohit Takalkar.
 Her lead role in the marathi film Photoprem was an official selection at the Indian Panorama (IFFI) and the Marathi competition at PIFF.
-Here most loved performances are in marathi films like Uttarayan and Sangeet Manapmaan, and hindi films like - The signature, shastri Viruddh Shastri and OTT series like Unpaused and The good Karma Hospital season 3.
+Her most loved performances are in marathi films like Uttarayan and Sangeet Manapmaan, and Hindi films like - The signature, shastri Viruddh Shastri and OTT series like Unpaused and The good Karma Hospital season 3.

 Over her illustrious career, Neena Kulkarni has been honoured with a National Film Award, Maharashtra State Film Awards, and several Filmfare Awards Marathi, along with recognition from Natya Darpan and Jeevan Gaurav and Best actress in 2025 for Akhil bharatiya Natya Parishad.
 Her enduring contributions and the involvement in the entertainment business makes her a vital part of India's artistic legacy in both traditional and contemporary storytelling.